iridescent-dev/iap-swift-lib/README.md

 For subscription products, you also have some data about subscription periods and introductory offers.

  - `func hasIntroductoryPriceEligible() -> Bool` - The product has an introductory price the user is eligible to.
- - `localizedCurrentPeriod: String?` - The current period of the subscription.
+ - `localizedSubscriptionPeriod: String?` - The period of the subscription.
- - `localizedInitialPrice: String` -  The initial cost of the subscription in the local currency.
+ - `localizedIntroductoryPrice: String?` -  The cost of the introductory offer if available in the local currency.
- - `localizedInitialPeriod: String?` - The initial period of the subscription.
+ - `localizedIntroductoryPeriod: String?` - The subscription period of the introductory offer.
- - `localizedIntroductoryPricePeriod: String?` - The period of the introductory price.
+ - `localizedIntroductoryDuration: String?` - The duration of the introductory offer.

-Notice that `localizedCurrentPrice` already applied introductory prices if they are available.

 **Example**